图片: | |

 So, what will it be?

-In the book, Selling Sickness, Ray Moynihan exposes how drug sellingsicknesscompanies market their products by either redefining problems as diseases (like restless legs syndrome) or redefining a condition to encompass a greater percentage of the population.
+In the book, Selling Sickness, Ray Moynihan exposes how drug companies market their products by either redefining problems as diseases (like restless legs syndrome) or redefining a condition to encompass a greater percentage of the population.
 It details how collusion occurs between medical science and the drug industry because much of the funding for medical research and education is by drug companies.
 And many of lobbyist are for the pharmaceutical industry.

 If you don’t recall this machine in action, let me give you a recent example.
 You learned that something called restless legs syndrome exists.
 The TV commercials and magazine articles educate you.
 It tells you that you don’t have to live with it.
 A drug exists that helps.
 By the 5th or 6th exposure, you’re wondering whether you have it.
 By the 10th, you may have already have asked your doctor for the drug you heard about on TV.